evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

-This model is equipped with gesture gestura control system that lets you control specific features.
+A gesture control system that lets you control specific features using your hands.

 ## Infotainment

 You can choose between two sound systems on the HiPhi X 6 Seater.
-With the SONIC LINE SYSTEM, you get NULL amplifier channels and nine speakers with a max system output of 600 watts.
-With the SONIC PRO SYSTEM, you get NULL amplifier channels and 17 speakers with a max system output of 600 watts.
+With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
+With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 3 USB-C connections as standard.
-The models is equipped with 3 USB-A connections as standard.
+The model has 3 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.